-Today we will present Vector, an open source performance monitoring framework which exposes hand picked system and application metrics to your web browser.
+Today we will present Vector, an open-source performance monitoring framework that exposes hand-picked system and application metrics to your web browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.
 It's released under Apache License, Version 2.0.

 At the time of writing this tutorial the first version of Vector was just released, as such, you can expect to find bugs and issues.

 Before installing Vector you will first have to install Performance Co-Pilot (PCP).
-It's an open source toolkit designed for monitoring and managing system-level performance.
-It offer support for a wide variety of Operating Systems, including Linux, MacOSX, FreeBSD, IRIX, Solaris and Windows.
+It's an open-source toolkit designed for monitoring and managing system-level performance.
+It offers support for a wide variety of Operating Systems, including Linux, MacOSX, FreeBSD, IRIX, Solaris and Windows.
 PCP Is available in all popular distributions.

 You can install it in Debian/Ubuntu with: